How to stay positive and build confidence whilst pursuing a board appointment

 • An inability to articulate your value at board level– a compelling pitch verbally or on paper; and

-Enjoy the journey and the experienced gained
+Enjoy the journey and the experience gained

-In the beginning, it is the end, but in the end, it is the journey.
-It really is.
-You need to see the success of your board search not in terms of the number of appointments you have but rather a process that needs to be followed.
-If you have this approach, the process will unlock board opportunities you may never have dreamed of.
+‘In the beginning, it is the end, but in the end, it is the journey… it sounds like a terrible cliche, but it is true.
+Too many give up too soon because they measure their success in terms of immediate board appointments.
+This is understandable, but you also need to see the success of your board search in terms of the process that, when followed, WILL unlock board opportunities you may never have dreamed of.

 Related Articles